RenaSchott/Project4-BoardGameReview/README.md

 ## Deployment

-The deployment was done after the tutorial in the course content using <https://www.heroku.com/>.
+The deployment was done after the tutorial in the course content using <https://www.heroku.com/>, <https://cloudinary.com/>, <https://dbs.ci-dbs.net/> and <https://whitenoise.readthedocs.io/en/latest/>.

 For deployment:
 - A Heroku account must be created.